San Marcos salamander: Conservation status

 The San Marcos salamander has been federally listed as a threatened species since 1980.
 Due to its extremely limited geographic range, it is threatened primarily by the contamination of groundwater sources and heavy dependence of central Texas cities upon the Edwards Aquifer for water.
 Other threats include drying of the spring and introduced species.
 As migration cannot introduce genetic variation due to limited geographic range, the loss of genetic diversity cannot recover naturally when lost.
 Availability of food and sufficient prey also remain of concern for these salamanders, but less so than habitat loss or change.

 The San Marcos salamander and four other listed species are covered by the 1996 San Marcos/Comal (Revised) Recovery Plan, which includes recovery goals such as preserving the integrity and function of the aquifer and developing strategies to address both local and broad regional issues related to recovery.
 Experiments at the Dallas Aquarium were initiated to develop captive breeding techniques in case the natural population was lost.
 E. nana in captivity showed a 30% hatching success rate, with a single female producing potentially 176 eggs per year.

 Diseases

 Kyphosis due to microsporidia, intracellular protistan parasites, has been reported in captivated E. nana.

 Batrachochytrium dendrobatidis, a global threat to amphibians, has also been detected in E. nana.
-It causes chytridiomycosis and death in salamanders, and have lead to multiple extinctions since its discovery.
+It causes chytridiomycosis and death in salamanders, and has led to multiple extinctions since its discovery.